alexpung/IB_Flex/README.md

 Prerequisite:
 -------------
-Dash.
-Dash dash-bootstrap-components, pandas
+Pandas, Flask

 See requirement.txt

 Disclaimer:
 -----------
 **This is alpha software and just started developing, it just "worked" for me without any serious testing and I am not an experineced developer, so raising issues you found is welcome.**

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.**

 Usage:
 ------